phuongpt/crybse/README.md

 The project is a mobile application built with Flutter that serves as a platform to follow cryto market.
 It uses RiverPod as the state management and apply clean architecture.
 The project uses Supabase to communicate with the backend.

-The project also uses Very Good CLI
+And [Product Hunt](https://github.com/phuongpt/product_hunt) is another project which uses BloC and GraphQL

 ---
 ## Showcase